andrewbelles/population-density/README.md

 ### Current Models

+All benchmarks were performed on the `2020` climate dataset as a baseline.

 The baseline `models/linear_model.py` supports decade-specific training:
 + **Linear Regression**: Pure, linear baseline.
 For climate/population dataset:
     - $r^2$: ~0.08, RMSE: ~0.79